 Natural Remedies for a Tooth Abscess

-Below are a dozen proven natural cures for a dental infection.
+Below are 12 of the top proven natural cures for a dental infection.
 These remedies fight pain, inflammation and infection.
 Many of these remedies work well combined with a second remedy.

 Garlic is a powerful antibiotic food.
 Raw garlic is the most powerful, but garlic powder can be used if that is all that is available.
 Do not keep raw garlic against delicate gums for a long period of time as a burn may result.
 Mixing minced garlic with honey or coconut oil before applying the site of pain will reduce the potential of irritating effects while doubling the healing power of the remedy.